amodmulay/staxmpa/README.md

 This is the **central hub** of the application.
 As a client component (`"use client"`), it manages the entire state of the radar and its layout.

 - **State Management**: It uses `useState` hooks to manage all application state (see State Management section above).
-- **Layout**: It arranges the main components on the page, including the `RadarView` and `TopicList`.
+- **Layout**: It arranges the main components on the page, including the `RadarView`, `TopicList`, and `AdPlaceholder`.
 It conditionally renders the `Sidebar` for desktop and a `Sheet` with a trigger button for mobile.
+It also contains the Import/Export buttons.
 - **Core Functions**:
     - `handleAddTopic`: Creates a new topic object with a random position and adds it to the `topics` state.
     - `handleRemoveTopic`: Removes a topic from the `topics` state.